navigation bar

 General Description

-Below Arkadelphia the Oauchita River flows generally south by southeast about 25 miles through Dallas County as a Class I flatwater stream.
-The area is remote and largely undeveloped all the way to the SH 128 bridge between Sparkman and Gurdon.
+Below Arkadelphia the Oauchita River flows generally south by southeast about 28.4 miles through Clark and Dallas Counties to Nix Ferry Road between Sparkman to the east and Gurdon to the west as a Class I flatwater stream.
+The area is remote and largely undeveloped all the way to Nix Ferry Road.
 Its flows tend to be adequate enough for paddling most of the year, though they are higher in summer months because of hydroelectric generation at Remmel Dam on Lake Catherine above Malvern.
 The waters are generally well suited for recreational paddling in canoes, kayaks and rafts most of the time.
 This reach is somewhat popular with local paddlers, though is not widely known as a great river run because of a lack of river-related services available along its banks.
-Unnamed Dallas County roads afford river access at about 5.5 miles, from SH 8 at Dalark, and 14.0 miles, from SH 7 south of Dalark, south of the Arkadelphia put-in, so paddlers have options as to where to start and end runs on this reach depending upon time available, changes in flow conditions, weather conditions and other personal factors.
 Moderately strong currents facilitate getting downriver without much effort, especially during summer months, when flows are increased according to electricity demand in Malvern, Arkadelphia and nearby towns that receive power from Remmel Dam.
 This is a scenic wilderness run with few signs of civilization where paddlers can enjoy a good current in a serene setting.

 Location

-Central Arkansas, in Dallas County, between Arkadelphia and the Little Missouri River confluence.
+Central Arkansas, in Clark and Dallas Counties, between Arkadelphia and Nix Ferry Road.
 Little Rock is a little more than an hour away to the northeast on IH 30, and Texarkana is about the same distance to the southwest on IH 30.

 Distance from major cities